 Figure A2.
-Mass-normalized ROS concentrations (C{norm}) of Fe^{III}(Cit):CA 1:10 (violet) and 1:100 (orange) experiments in air at different humidities (RH).
-The data shown here refers to experiments number 7-10 in Table 2.
-The gray bar denotes the standard deviation of the experiments at same conditions.
+Mass-normalized ROS concentrations (C{norm}) of $Fe^{III}(Cit): CA = 1:10$ (violet) and 1:100 (orange) experiments in air at different humidities (RH).
+The data shown here refer to experiment numbers 7-10 in Table 2.
+The gray bars denote the standard deviation of the experiments under the same conditions.